ironboy/the-rest/README.md

 The API is optimized to be used together with **await** (inside **async** functions).

 ### Creating things
-Creating and saving new instance are simple:
+Creating and saving a new instance is simple:

 ```js
 // Create a new cat